adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

-In general an unprivileged user was able to manage a staff department without having access on it.
+In general, an unprivileged user was able to manage a staff department without having access to it.